ronen/vpn/README.md

     user:      mylogin
 ```

-Each entry must specify a `server`; all other fields get passed as arguments to openconnect.
+Each entry must specify a `server`.
+All other fields get passed as options to openconnect -- see `$ man openconnect` to find out what they are.
+Options that don't take values can be specified using the value `true`.